• Skip to primary navigation

 Jewelry Shelf with Knobs using Molding

-Ohhh, you know how I love cutting up furniture, right?
-I made a scrap molding jewelry shelf with hooks from the top part of that Spindle Mirror Makeover.
-The piece was too cool to just toss in the burn pile!
+I love cutting up furniture.
+I made a scrap molding jewelry shelf with hooks from the top part of this Spindle Mirror Makeover.
+The piece was too cool to toss in the burn pile!

 top of spindle dresser mirror